 But thankfully, we showed you a way around that.
-Using Google Maps to load your Google My Maps takes away all the potential headaches.
+Using Google Maps to load your Google My Maps removes all the potential headaches.

-When all’s said and done, we think the flexibility and customization of Google My Maps far outweighs any weaknesses.
+When all’s said and done, we think the flexibility and customization of Google My Maps far outweigh any weaknesses.